In The Beginning

 As the Millennium approached and EMC membership continued to grow, the first team members joined EMC.
 Scott McNeil-Smith joined in 1999 as Marketing and Communications.
 With Scott’s help EMC hosted its first event for members across all consortiums; an event that became known as the Woodland Classic Golf Tournament.

 In the year 2000 EMC membership continued to grow, as did activities and resources in support of members sharing ideas and best practices.
 EMC’s first website (www.excellence-in-manufacturing.org) was launched, and additional team members joined EMC in support of helping members.
-Amanda Doman began in the role of Finance and Administration, and Todd Oliver joined EMC to support the Learning Center.
+Amanda Doman began in the role of Finance and Administration, and Todd Oliver joined EMC to support the Learning Centre.
 It was also during this year that Al, faced with a question from a member, made the decision to send an email to all EMC members with the title “Member Needs Help.”
 Following an enormous response from 47 members within only a few hours, the Member Needs Help service was born.

 The new century brought about continued growth and changes in support of members.
 In 2001 the Chatham Consortium was formed, followed by Midland, Collingwood, Orangeville, Brockville, Guelph, and Huntsville/Muskoka.
 Supporting this continued growth Cori Hanna joined the team, and Stephanie Yakimishyn, a former colleague of Al’s from Georgian College, became the first Field Service Advisor.
 Steph as she prefers to be called, helped to formalize the FSA role by developing a framework upon which an FSA could support their consortium and community, a foundation that is still the backbone for Field Service Advisors today.